 Post-consumer content is is a material that has been used by consumers and diverted or recovered from waste destined for a landfill.
 Post-industrial content (also called pre-consumer content) is scrap that has been diverted or recovered during the manufacturing process.
 Colored material, which makes up the majority of our products, is post-consumer recycled HDPE sourced mainly from single-use milk jugs.
 The black material in our products is post-industrial recycled HDPE.
 An estimated eight recycled milk jugs are used in every pound of weight in a Loll chair.

 Recycled – and recyclable

 In making our modern outdoor furniture, we generate waste, too.
 But, more than 95 percent of the waste from Loll’s manufacturing process is sent to a local recycling plant where it is recycled again.
-From the HDPE plastic to the brass inserts and stainless steel fasteners, Loll furniture is all recyclable.
+From the HDPE plastic to the aluminum inserts and stainless steel fasteners, Loll furniture is all recyclable.
 Through our material reutilization program, customers can send products or parts back to us, and we’ll ensure all the materials are properly recycled and don’t end up in a landfill.